Bob's Mechanical Repairs

 How long after my MOT expires can I drive?

-Legally, you can't drive a car once its MOT has expired.
-The only exception is driving to a pre-booked MOT test or to a garage for repairs after failing an MOT.
-Driving for any other reason risks a fine of up to £1,000 and can invalidate your insurance.
+Zero days.
+In the UK you cannot legally drive a car once its MOT has expired — not even for one day.
+The only exception is driving directly to a pre-booked MOT test, or to/from a garage for repairs after a failed MOT.
+Any other journey risks a £1,000 fine, 6 penalty points if the car is unroadworthy, and invalidated insurance.

 It’s a question that causes a lot of stress for drivers every year: "How long after my MOT expires can I drive?".
 You see the date looming on the calendar, life gets in the way, and suddenly you’re wondering if you have a few days' grace period.
 It’s a perfectly reasonable question to ask, but the answer is unfortunately quite black and white, and getting it wrong can have serious consequences.
 The short, simple answer is that there is no grace period.
 The moment your MOT certificate expires, your car is not legally considered roadworthy, and you cannot drive it.
 However, the law does provide a couple of very specific, common-sense exceptions to this rule, which we’ll cover in detail.
 The trouble is, there’s a lot of old 'pub wisdom' and misunderstanding around this topic, which can land good people in hot water.
 Over my 20+ years as an MOT tester, I’ve seen this cause confusion time and time again.
 My goal here is to give you a clear, honest guide straight from the testing bay.
 We’ll look at what the official DVSA rules state, what the penalties are, how your insurance is affected, and what you should do in common situations.
 This isn't about scaremongering; it's about giving you the correct information so you can stay safe, legal, and worry-free.